phuongnam7899/obsidian-vault/6 - Main Notes/AWS History.md

 - Amazon initially developed AWS for its own retail business operations
 - After seeing the value internally, Amazon decided to offer these services to other businesses
-- Amazon tried AWS with its own retail business first before selling it to other companies
+- The platform was thoroughly tested within Amazon's retail operations before being commercialized
 - This internal testing helped create a robust platform that met real-world business needs

 This origin story highlights how AWS was developed to solve Amazon's own scaling challenges before becoming a commercial offering.